kwilliamson34/arch-upskill/posts/system-design-3.md

   - Sequence increments but resets every millisecond.
 If we allot 12 bits, that's 2^12 combinations, of 4096 new ids possible per server per millisecond
   - timestamps are milliseconds since the epoch
   - timestamp should be the first segment for readability, but that forces us to predetermine the space it can take up / the length of time this design will be valid; might need ID migration later

+### Napkin math (again)

+Take the time for napkin math.
+If the interviewer gitves hints about how many operations per second, or what data type/length is expected, carry that through (ask if allowed to use phone calculator or *round*).
+Make a proposal about the system's life span, maybe 10 yeaars, and discuss related design decisions.
+- number of operations per day, system lifetime
+- storage requirement

+In the case of a tiny URL generator, we are given the requirement that 100 million URLs are generated per day, and the system will live for at least 10 years.
+We know the hashValue will of characters from [0-9, a-z, A-Z], containing 10 + 26 + 26 = 62 possible characters.
+To figure out the length of hashValue, find the smallest n such that 62^n ≥ 365 billion.

+When n = 7, 62 ^ n = ~3.5 trillion, 3.5 trillion is more than enough to hold 365 billion URLs, so the length of hashValue is 7.

+### RESTful API sketch

+POST api/v1/data/shorten
+   - request parameter: {longUrl: url}
+   - content type: These include "application/json"
+   - return shortURL: url

+Stick to [these data types](https://help.accusoft.com/PrizmDoc/v13.5/HTML/api-data-types.html): `number`, `integer`, `boolean`, `date`, `dateTime`, `object`, `array`, `string`, `url`, `urlSafeBase64`

+Content types for request body: These include "text/plain", "application/xml", "text/html", "application/json", "image/gif", "image/jpeg", "multipart/form-data", etc.

+Base64 is a group of binary-to-text encoding schemes that represent binary data in an ASCII string format by translating it into a radix-64 representation.
+By consisting only of characters permitted by the URL syntax ("URL safe"), we can safely encode binary data in data URLs.